 Get outside, go for a walk, and get some natural vitamin D from the sun.
 It can help boost moods and overall health.
 I am torn about vitamin D supplementation.
 You can read more in my upcoming Carnivore Cure book.
 I share both ends of the story with vitamin D. We definitely need adequate amounts but it isn’t as easy as just supplementing.

 Remember, our body is a bunch of chemical processes.
 When we add one thing, and especially when vitamin D, in its active form is a hormone, (essentially Hormonal Replacement Therapy- HRT), we don’t know what else is being affected in the body.

 Take care of yourselves out there.
 I have intentionally been a bit more quiet lately.
 There’s already enough noise going on during COVID-19 and during these unprecedented times, I didn’t want to be another cook in the kitchen.

-Nourish the body with nutrient dense real foods.
+Nourish the body with nutrient-dense real foods.
 Support the gut and heal the body.
 The body will take care of the rest.
-No immune support supplementation required, long term.
+No immune support supplementation is required long term.

 Take care and be safe out there.